orix-software/ch395-lib/docs/code/2024.2/c.md

 ***Description***

-;;@brief This command is used to get the chip and firmware versions.
+This command is used to get the chip and firmware versions.
 1 byte of data returned is the version number, the bit 7 is 0, the bit 6 is 1, and the bits 5-0 are the version number.
 If the returned value is 41H, remove bits 7 and 6, and the version number will be 01H.
 It is called chip version in this text